First-Of-Its-Kind Roundtable Event Marks Historic Moment As Farmed Fish Recognised In Parliament For The First Time

 Soon after, the Government admitted that there are no welfare-oriented inspections taking place in fish abattoirs across the UK.

-As a result of lobbying efforts from animal protection organizations, prompted by Animal Equality’s investigation, the Animal Plant and Health Agency has since been instructed by the Scottish Government to conduct mandatory inspections into fish slaughterhouses for one year, with a view to potentially making inspections a permanent requirement.
+As a result of lobbying efforts from animal protection organisations, prompted by Animal Equality’s investigation, the Animal Plant and Health Agency has since been instructed by the Scottish Government to conduct mandatory inspections into fish slaughterhouses for one year, with a view to potentially making inspections a permanent requirement.

 In late 2021, Animal Equality and the Conservative Animal Welfare Foundation produced a joint report making a case for CCTV to be mandated in all UK fish slaughterhouses.